Return to Index

 - Shortness of breath

-- Oxygen therapy—You may need additional oxygen to increase the level of oxygen in your body.
+- Oxygen therapy to increase the level of oxygen in your body

-- Physical therapy—Physical therapy can help to loosen and remove thick mucus from the lungs.
+- Chest physical therapy to loosen and remove thick mucus from the lungs

 - Elevate the head of your bed 30°-45°